 Duration of Trade Secrets

-Scientific and technical information, drawings, blueprints, production and marketing plans, business strategy plans, production recipes, other sensitive business information like ideas for a new marketing approach, cost and price list, vendor data and customer and market analysis reports are some information categories that qualifies as trade secret.
+Scientific and technical information, drawings, blueprints, production and marketing plans, business strategy plans, production recipes, other sensitive business information like ideas for a new marketing approach, cost and price list, vendor data, and customer and market analysis reports are some information categories that qualifies as a trade secret.

 Unlike patents or copyrights, trade secrets can potentially be protected indefinitely, if the information remains a secret and continues to provide a competitive advantage.
 However, trade secret protection can be lost if the information becomes public knowledge or is independently discovered by others.